Buyers Guide

 The “efficiency” faction.
 I don’t think I need to explain what the Empire is made up of, if you’ve seen it in a movie or the Mandalorian it’s probably in this game already.
 The faction is primarily made up of shooters who can be commanded either by a “normal dude/lady” such as Veers or Krennic or by a big bad Sith like Vader or the Emperor.

-Once again we have two recommendations but one is MUCH stronger than the other:
+This time we have two possible recommendations but one is MUCH stronger than the other:

 “I just want to start crunching rebels:” Blizzard Force + Essentials Kit